-Well, not relevant now, is it.
+Well, not relevant now, is it?

 "What will you do now?"
 The doctor seems genuinely interested in my plans, so I answer while buttoning up my jacket.

+With a shrug, she pulls the thick wool flap that serves as her front door and wishes me luck.
 She works and lives in a shack, at the heart of the city slums, that's about two kilometers from the park.

 Two kilometers of people living in cardboard boxes, eating refuses and all around trying to get by and, from the looks of it, failing.